louloulin/ai-chain/crates/ai-chain/README.md

 ## License 📄

-`llm-chain` is licensed under the [MIT License](/LICENSE).
+`ai-chain` is licensed under the [MIT License](/LICENSE).

 ## Connect with Us 🌐

 If you have any questions, suggestions, or feedback, feel free to open an issue or join our [community discord](https://discord.gg/kewN9Gtjt2).
-We're always excited to hear from our users and learn about your experiences with `llm-chain`.
+We're always excited to hear from our users and learn about your experiences with `ai-chain`.

-We hope you enjoy using `llm-chain` to unlock the full potential of Large Language Models in your projects.
+We hope you enjoy using `ai-chain` to unlock the full potential of Large Language Models in your projects.
 Happy coding! 🎉